Locally solid convergences and order continuity of positive operators: The closure of a regular sublattice

 In particular, every topologically dense regular sublattice of a sturdy convergence vector lattice is order dense.

-\begin{corollary} Let $F$ be a sturdy convergence vector lattice, and let $H\subset F$ be a topologically dense regular sublattice.
-If $T$ is a continuous operator into a vector lattice $E$ endowed with a locally solid additive convergence such that $\left.T\right|_{H}$ is positive and order continuous, then $T$ is positive and order continuous. \end{corollary} \begin{proof} Since $E_{+}$ is closed and $T$ is continuous, $T^{-1}E_{+}$ is a closed set that contains $H_{+}$.
-Since $H$ is topologically dense, it is not hard to show that $F_{+}=\overline{H}_{+}=\overline{H_{+}}\subset T^{-1}E_{+}$, from where $TF_{+}\subset E_{+}$, and so $T$ is positive.
+\begin{corollary} Let $F$ be a sturdy vector lattice, and let $H\subset F$ be a topologically dense regular sublattice.
+If $T:F\to E$ is a continuous operator into a vector lattice $E$ endowed with a Hausdorff locally solid additive convergence such that $\left.T\right|_{H}$ is positive and order continuous, then $T$ is positive and order continuous. \end{corollary} \begin{proof} Since $E_{+}$ is closed and $T$ is continuous, $T^{-1}E_{+}$ is a closed set that contains $H_{+}$.
+Since $H$ is topologically dense, it follows that $F_{+}=\overline{H}_{+}=\overline{H_{+}}\subset T^{-1}E_{+}$, from where $TF_{+}\subset E_{+}$, and so $T$ is positive.
 According to the comment above, $H$ is order dense, and so $T$ is order continuous by Proposition \ref{oc}. \end{proof}

-\begin{example} Clearly, any locally solid convergence on $F$ which is stronger than uo convergence is sturdy.
+\begin{example} From Remark \ref{reg4} any locally solid convergence on $F$ which is stronger than uo convergence is sturdy.
 Hence, uo convergence itself, as well as order and uniform convergences are sturdy.
-Another example is the compact-open topology on an almost locally compact topological space, by virtue of Theorem \ref{couo1}.
-If $F$ is a Banach lattice, then while the norm convergence is not necessarily stronger than uo convergence (consider the ``typewriter'' sequence in $L_{p}\left[0,1\right]$), the norm-closure coincides with the uniform closure (this follows from \cite[Lemma 1.1]{tt}).
+Another example is the compact-open topology on an almost locally compact topological space, by virtue of Theorem \ref{couo2}.
+If $F$ is a Banach lattice, then while the norm convergence is not necessarily stronger than uo convergence (because e.g. norm convergence $L_{p}\left[0,1\right]$ does not imply a.e. convergence), the norm-closure coincides with the uniform adherence (this follows from \cite[Lemma 1.1]{tt}).
 Hence, the norm convergence on a Banach lattice is sturdy. \end{example}

 We will now consider a non-sturdy locally solid topological vector lattice.

 \begin{example} Let $X$ be a topological space formed as a topological sum (disconnected union) of $\Q$ with $\R\backslash \Q$ (or more generally, a topological sum of two complementary dense subsets of some topological space).
 It follows from Stone-Weierstrass theorem that $\Co\left(\R\right)$ is dense in $\Co\left(X\right)$, which is endowed with the compact-open topology.
 We will show that $\Co\left(\R\right)$ is regular, but not order dense in $\Co\left(X\right)$, which violates sturdiness.
 This can be deduced from \cite[Example 6.1, Proposition 6.5 and Theorem 7.1]{erz}, but here is a more direct argument using \cite[Lemma 3.1]{et}.
 Since there is no $f\in \Co\left(\R\right)$ between $\0$ and $\1_{\Q}$, we conclude that $\Co\left(\R\right)$ is not order dense in $\Co\left(X\right)$.
 If $G\subset \Co\left(\R\right)$ is such that $\bigwedge_{\Co\left(\R\right)} G=\0$, then for every $\varepsilon>0$ and an open nonempty $U\subset X$ there is an open nonempty $V\subset \Int\overline{U}^{\R}$ and $g\in G$ such that $\left.g\right|_{V}\le\varepsilon$.
 Since $V\cap U$ is an open in $X$ nonempty subset of $U$, we conclude that $\bigwedge_{\Co\left(X\right)} G=\0$.
 Thus, $\Co\left(\R\right)$ is regular in $\Co\left(X\right)$. \end{example}